 The original beds are preserved in Sean Gallagher’s pilates museum, which is in Joseph Pilates’ original studio in the Berkshires of Massachusetts.

 This version of the V-Bed was archived by Joe through film footage on a New York City rooftop, in which he showed different sleep and relaxation positions available.
 Other marketing material was also produced, such as brochures and advertisements.
+Images first shared October 5, 2021.

 Joseph Pilates’ “Double Frame Bed” References